The X Tour (Christina Aguilera)

-The X Tour was the sixth concert tour by American singer Christina Aguilera, in support of her eighth studio album, Liberation (2018).
+The X Tour (a play on the singer's nickname, Xtina) was the sixth concert tour by American singer Christina Aguilera, in support of her eighth studio album, Liberation (2018).
 Led by LiveNation, it was surprise announced on the same day as the ticket sale by Aguilera herself on March 4, 2019, and serves as the European counterpart to The Liberation Tour the year before.
 The tour was scheduled to run concurrent with Aguilera's own Las Vegas concert residency, Christina Aguilera: The Xperience, with the tour running during the breaks of the residency.
 The tour was split into two legs, with the first leg consisting of 15 shows taking place across Europe, and an additional three in the second leg taking place in Mexico.

 Background and development

 Following the announcement of The Liberation Tour, which toured across North America, Aguilera's fans began to ask her if there would be any shows in other continents.
 However, The Liberation Tour was never extended and did not visit territories outside of North America.
 To combat this, Aguilera planned the tour in secret as a surprise.
 When announcing her Las Vegas residency, Christina Aguilera: The Xperience, on The Ellen DeGeneres Show on January 29, 2019, Aguilera teased touring in Europe, saying: "I still want to see my fans all over and in Europe and everything [...]".
 On March 4, 2019, Aguilera took to social media to surprise fans by announcing the tour and that tickets would go on sale that same week, with some of the shows being already available.

 Aguilera had last toured in Europe in 2006 with her Back to Basics Tour, with The X Tour marking her first the arena tour of the continent in twelve years.
 In March 2019 it was revealed that one of the cities the singer would visit will be Stuttgart.
 On June 26, 2019 it was announced that a New Zealand quartet Drax Project would open for Aguilera during her European concert tour.
+Aloe Blacc was a supporting act in Germany and Switzerland.

 On September 13, 2019, Aguilera announced that The X Tour would be extended to include eight more shows in Europe, as well as three shows in Mexico.
 The pre-sale would last between September 18 and 19, with tickets going on sale on the 20.